Early Copy Protection on the Apple II

 The key here is a popular F8 ROM function called "COUT".
 If a program wanted to put text on the screen, it could either stuff the values

-there directly, or it could use a firmware function called "COUT" at $FDED.
+into memory directly, or it could use a firmware function called "COUT" at $FDED.

 A program would